Gunsan

 Kunsan Air Base operated by the United States Air Force is in the city.
-To encourage investment, a free trade zone has been declared in the area.
+To encourage investment, a free trade zone has been declared.

-Notable residents of Gunsan include actress Lee Eun-ju, comedian Park Myeong-su, and Teen Top member L.Joe.

 History

 Gunsan was a small fishing village on the banks of the Geum River, near where the river spills into the Yellow Sea.
 It sits on the fertile western Honam plain where much rice is harvested.
 Gunsan became a port in the late 19th century largely due to pressure from the Japanese on the Koreans to ship rice to Japan.
 In 1899, Gunsan Port officially opened up to international trade.
-Gunsan City was largely settled by Japanese during the period of the Japanese occupation.
+Gunsan was largely settled by Japanese during the period of the Japanese occupation, and was known as Gunzan.
 The old (now demolished) City Hall and the Customs House are of Japanese construction.
 After liberation from the Japanese in 1945, Gunsan began to grow slowly.

 The Korean War of the 1950s left the Gunsan area relatively unscathed.
 The initial drive south by the Communist North Koreans pushed the United Nations and South Korean forces toward Busan so quickly that Gunsan was spared from protracted fighting.